I Am Not a Serial Killer (film): Plot

-After leaving Crowley an anonymous note revealing his knowledge, John overhears Kay say Crowley has been housebound for a week.
+After leaving Crowley an anonymous note revealing his knowledge, John overhears Kay saying Crowley has been housebound for a week.
 As John visits Crowley at Kay's request, Crowley recites and explains William Blake's poems "The Lamb" and "The Tyger".
 John continues to profile Crowley, who grows weaker.

 On Christmas Eve, John calls Crowley from a pay phone to ask about the process and what he stole from Openshaw.
 Crowley gives vague answers, and John realizes Crowley was stalling.
 Seeing Crowley's car, John flees to Max's house.
-After John reveals their friendship was merely a coping mechanism, Max throws out John.
+After admitting their friendship was merely a coping mechanism, John is thrown out.
 John stumbles upon Crowley killing Max's father; John, wearing a ski mask, fails to stop Crowley and flees.

 After Max's father's memorial, April tries to connect with John, who threatens her life when she pushes him.
 After a conversation with Grant, John waits until Crowley leaves the house and tries to scare him away by threatening what he loves most: Kay.
 When John believes he has unintentionally killed Kay, he panics and calls Grant.
 After seeing she is still alive, John leaves the house as Crowley arrives.
 In Crowley's car, he finds Grant's intact body, which he hides.
 The next morning, Crowley realizes John has taken the body.
 At Max's father's funeral, Crowley reveals Grant had been out looking for John.
 John says Crowley will not try anything in public and observes that Crowley's heart will not last much longer.

 After the funeral, John realizes his mother did not leave; he finds her unconscious on the embalming table beside Crowley, who demands John return Grant's body.
 John pretends to agree but knocks out Crowley.
 After April regains consciousness, they hook Crowley up to the embalming device.
 When Crowley wakes, the lights flicker, and a large, black, oily monster slides out of his body.
 Realizing he can no longer be with Kay, he asks John to watch over her and commits suicide.
 Both Crowley and the monster's corpses melt into black oil.

-Afterwards, the police find Grant's body, and Crowley is reported missing.
-John comforts Kay, who tells him the story of how she and Bill fell in love, making John realize he must find happiness, too.
-John and his mother later have a casual conversation as they embalm Grant's body.
+The police find Grant's body, and Crowley is reported missing.
+John comforts Kay, who tells him the story of how she and Crowley fell in love, making John realize he can find happiness, too.
+John and his mother later have a conversation as they embalm Grant's body.